 The show is a juried design competition, open only to AUPresses member publishers.
 Every autumn, the call for entries is distributed , and each January, the jurors gather in AUPresses’ New York offices to examine hundreds of submissions and select the very best examples of book, journal, and cover designs.
 Jurors are esteemed interior and cover designers appointed by the annual show committee.

-Karen Copp, University of Iowa Press, Chair
+Joel W. Coggins, University of Pittsburgh Press, Chair

 Jessica Booth, University of Utah Press